wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/150-set-var.md

 This tag is used to set a variable.

+The official Liquid documentation has a page dedicated to [variables](https://shopify.github.io/liquid/tags/variable/).

 ### Filter options

 `pluralize` - Takes a string and makes it singular or plural tense.
 Eg: test/tests, rule/rules, regular/irregular.